• Skip to primary navigation

 Developmental and Genetic Disorders

-Head trauma, such as birth injuries, motor vehicle collisions, or any accident in which the head undergoes traumatic damage, can lead to epilepsy.[2]
+Brain injuries, such as those caused by birth injuries, motor vehicle collisions, or any accident in which the head undergoes traumatic damage, can lead to epilepsy.[2]

 Diseases